 - Office locations all over the world allow AVOXI to provide 24/7 technical support (English and Spanish support available).

-- You can activate new channels and lines instantly from within the AVOXI Core User Interface.
+- You can activate new channels and lines instantly from within the AVOXI Genius interface.

-- All AVOXI services include 20+ business features like IVR, teleconferencing, and 15 days of free call recording.
+- All AVOXI services include 20+ business features like IVR, teleconferencing, call monitoring features, and more!

 - Earn credit and get paid when you port existing phone numbers to AVOXI.